CUNY-CL/winter-camp/README.md

                 return (TokenCase.LOWER, None)
        ```

-    3. Revisit the enum documentation.
+    3. Revisit the `enum` documentation.
 What is the purpose of the line `@enum.unique`?

 - `def get_cc(nunichar: str) -> CharCase:`

     1. What is the argument of `get_cc`?
 What is the argument's type?
 What does `get_cc` return?
-What is the returned object's type?
-    2. Run the following arguments through get_cc: 'L', 'a', ','.
+    2. What do you obtain when you run the following arguments through get_cc: 'L', 'a', ','?
     3. Print only the string version of the CharCase tag of get_tc('L').
 Your expected output should be 'UPPER'.
     4. Which kinds of strings return the object <CharCase.DC>?
 (See line 21 in case.py to see what 'DC' stands for.)
-    5. Read the python documentation for 'unicodedata', one of the imported libraries for this script.
-And more generally, read about 'unicode' characters here: https://docs.python.org/3/howto/unicode.html.
+    5. Read the python documentation for `unicodedata`, one of the imported libraries for this script.
+And more generally, read about `unicode` characters here: https://docs.python.org/3/howto/unicode.html.
 Why does the argument have to be a "Unicode character"?

 - `def apply_cc(nunichar: str) -> CharCase:`

     1. What is the argument of `apply_cc`?
 What is the argument's type?
 What does `apply_cc` return?
-What is the returned object's type?
     2. Apply CharCase.UPPER to the following strings: 'L', 'a'.
 Your expected output should be: 'L', 'A'.
 (HINT: Your second argument is an object returned by get_tc.)
     3. Repeat 12 with CharCase.LOWER.
 Your expected output should be 'l', 'a'.
     4. Write a snippet of code that iterates through the characters in 'latex' and applies the CharCases needed to get the output, 'LaTeX'.
 (TIP: You can use the zip() function to write a for-loop that iterates through two lists at the same time.)

  - `def apply_tc(nunistr: str, tc: TokenCase, pattern: Pattern = None) -> str:`

     1. What are the arguments of `apply_tc`?
 What are the arguments' types?
 What does `apply_tc` return?
-What is the returned object's type?
     2. Apply TokenCase.LOWER to the following strings, 'Mr.', 'apple' 'LaTeX'.
 Your expected output should be 'mr.', 'apple', 'latex'.
 (HINT: You will need to use get_tc to create the second argument of this function.)
     3. Do the same for TokenCase.UPPER.
 Your expected output should be 'MR.', 'APPLE', 'LATEX'.
     4. Do the same for TokenCase.TITLE.
 Your expected output should be 'Mr.', 'Apple', 'Latex'.